What makes the Cambridge Geography course so special?

 How will I be taught at Newnham?

 All students attend lectures in the Department of Geography.
 Field classes and practical classes are also organized through the Department.
 Supervisions are organized by the College.
-Supervisions normally consist of two or more undergraduates meeting with a senior member for discussion on topics arising from lecture courses, and students will usually complete an essay for the supervision.
+Supervisions normally consist of two or more undergraduates meeting with a lecturer for discussion on topics arising from lecture courses, and students will usually complete an essay for the supervision.
 Geographers generally have two or three supervisions a fortnight.
 In the first year at Newnham most supervisions will be with other Newnham students, but thereafter undergraduates of different colleges are often supervised together according to their interests.

 Can you tell me more about the Newnham Geography Fellows?